 The technique of the contemporary Mohel combines both surgical skill and spirituality.
 The expert Mohel is a specialist who has advanced the procedure to the highest level.
 Adherence to rigorous medical standards has always been the rule.
-In the case of prematurity, low birth weight or illness, the Bris is posponed until the baby is healthy.
+In the case of prematurity, low birth weight or illness, the Bris is postponed until the baby is healthy.

 The Mohel performs the Bris swiftly, with utmost care and minimum discomfort to the infant.
 Immediately afterwards the baby is returned to his mother to be comforted.

 |After the Bris Milah

 The surgery usually heals uneventfully within a short period of time.
 The Mohel advises the parents on how to care for and comfort the child during this period and a certificate is issued.

 |Highlight of the Jewish Life Cycle

+To attend a Bris Milah is to participate in a veritable highlight of the Jewish life cycle.
+It brings to all present a spiritual feeling that words cannot describe.
+It’s the Jewish thing to do.
 The celebration of a new life, a new beginning, is an unparalleled joy - not only for family and friends, but for the entire Jewish nation.
 At the Bris the baby is given a Hebrew name which further binds him to our glorious tradition.
 Now he is a full-fledged member of our people.

-Rabbi Sholom H. Adler, Mohel
+Rabbi Sholom H. Adler, Certified Mohel.